-Unless an awarding body's specification says otherwise, such dictionaries must not be used in:
+Unless an awarding body's specification says otherwise, a bilingual translation dictionary may be used in GCE AS, A2 and A-level examinations.
+However, such dictionaries must not be used in:

 - English/English Language examinations;

 - Irish or Welsh Language examinations; or

 - Modern Foreign Language examinations testing one of the languages of the dictionary or a similar language, for example a Portuguese dictionary in a Spanish examination.